 - Debt to equity

-I’m not saying it will be reduced in the future.
+I’m not convinced that Duke’s dividend will be reduced in the future.
 I don’t know that for a fact.

 But, the Duke Energy dividend certainly does not get high marks for safety.
-The one mitigating fator Duke has is the predictability of its business given its status as a regulated utility.
+The one mitigating factor Duke has is the predictability of its business given its status as a regulated utility.